qwaneu/qwaneu.github.io/_drafts/front-end-hexagons.md

 ---
 layout: post
-title: Hexagonal Architecture in the Front End
+title: How to keep Front End complexity in check with Hexagonal Architecture
 tags:
   - architecture
   - ports and adapters